 Knowledge is power—and identifying the cause of your pain is key to recoverying quickly, or ending up sidelined for a while.
 Muscle soreness can last up to 72 hours, so if you find the feeling of pain in your muscles is lasting a week or more, you may have a strain.
 It’s important to listen to your body.
 A strain occurs when those same muscles that are torn during exercise are torn in larger amounts and to more significant degrees—and takes several weeks to heal.
 Check in with your doctor if you feel like your soreness is beyond "just" soreness.

-Eating protein won’t reduce muscle soreness, but it will help your muscles to recover more quickly so you don’t feel the pain as long.
-Consuming 10 grams of whey protein before and 10 grams of whey protein following your workout will help reduce symptoms of DOMS, according to a study in the Journal of the International Society of Sports Nutrition.
+Eating protein won’t reduce muscle soreness, but it will help your muscles recover more quickly so you don’t feel the pain as long.
+Consuming 10g of whey protein before and 10g of whey protein following your workout will help reduce symptoms of DOMS, according to a study in the Journal of the International Society of Sports Nutrition.

 Wearing compression garments can help speed up muscle recovery when you’re sore.
 Try TINTIN weighted compression shorts (which come with gel inserts to heat or cool muscles) or any of this compression gear for post-workout recovery.